- 100% Money Back Guarantee If You Do Not Cure Your Hepatitis C. Read more.

 Generic Harvoni Brand Names:

 Natco Pharma and Hetero Drugs are the only manufacturers of generic Harvoni in India.
 Although several companies like Ranbaxys, Cipla, Mylan, Dr. Reddys and others have their own brand labels placed on the manufactured product.
-Bottom line is when you buy generic Harvoni online in India, you’re essentially getting the licensed product.
+Bottom line is when you buy generic Harvoni online in India, you’re getting the licensed generic product.

-FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for less than $900.
+FYI: Gilead Sciences spends billions of dollars a year marketing and advertising Harvoni in developed countries, they don’t want you to buy it from India for $900.

 What is treated with generic Harvoni?

 Hepatitis C or HCV (hepatitis C virus) for short, was only discovered in 1989, a blood borne infection that is highly contagious and deadly if not treated early.
-It causes liver disease and possibly cirrhosis as the virus destroys the liver.
+It causes liver disease and possibly cirrhosis as the virus destroys the liver overtime.

 Who can be treated with generic Harvoni?